vigorprotocol/constitution/constitution.md

 ## 8. AMENDMENTS

 8.1.
-Any amendments to this Constitution requires DAC proposal.
-The hash of the amended Constitution will have to be uploaded to the blockchain and all existing Members, Candidates and Custodians will have to digitally sign it again or be automatically removed from the VIGOR DAC within seven solar days from the upload.
+Any amendments to this Constitution require a successful decision by the Custodian Board.
+The hash of the amended Constitution will have to be re-uploaded to the blockchain and all existing Members, Candidates and Custodians will have to digitally sign it again or be automatically removed from the VIGOR DAC within seven solar days from the upload.

 ## 9. VOLUNTARY DISSOLUTION